 Medicare Supplement Plan N

-Medicare Supplement Plan N is additional health insurance coverage that fills the gaps after Original Medicare pays on your claim.
-Medicare Supplement Plan N covers inpatient and outpatient medical expenses such as copayments, office, and emergency room visits, and deductibles.
-You can choose from 10 supplement plans, but Plan N is becoming increasingly popular for seniors who want good coverage at a reasonable premium.
+Medicare Supplement Plan N provides additional health insurance coverage that fills the gaps after Original Medicare pays on your claim.
+Medicare Supplement Plan N covers inpatient and outpatient medical expenses such as copayments, office visits, emergency room visits, and deductibles.
+Among the 10 supplement plans available, Plan N is becoming increasingly popular for seniors who want good coverage at a reasonable premium.

 What Does Medigap Plan N Cover?

 Medicare Supplement Plan N covers hospitalization and outpatient services.

 - Medicare Part A coinsurance